pokeclicker/pokeclicker-wiki/data/Berries/Liechi.md

 ### Possible Planting Formations {#planting}

-The Liechi berry can be acquired by having 23 Passho Berries in your farm.
+The Liechi berry can be acquired by having 23 [[Berries/Passho]] berries at the Berry stage in your farm.
+The mutation is unlocked by completing the [[Quest Lines/Land vs. Water]] quest line.
+Owning [[Pokémon/Kyogre]] doubles the chance of the mutation.
-Pokémon #382 [[Pokémon/Kyogre]] must be caught to unlock this berry.
 You can fill your farm in the following way to obtain Liechi Berries.
 Purple squares indicate where mutations can occur.

 :::collapsed Liechi Mutation - Farm Simulator Code Copy & paste the line below into the [[Farm Simulator]]'s Import from Text.